Christian mysticism: Meditation and contemplation

-In discursive meditation, such as Lectio Divina, mind and imagination and other faculties are actively employed in an effort to understand our relationship with God.
+In discursive meditation, such as Lectio Divina, mind and imagination and other faculties are actively employed in an effort to understand Christians' relationship with God.
 In contemplative prayer, this activity is curtailed, so that contemplation has been described as "a gaze of faith", "a silent love".
 There is no clear-cut boundary between Christian meditation and Christian contemplation, and they sometimes overlap.
 Meditation serves as a foundation on which the contemplative life stands, the practice by which someone begins the state of contemplation.

 John of the Cross described the difference between discursive meditation and contemplation by saying:

 Mattá al-Miskīn, an Oriental Orthodox monk has posited:

 Threefold path

 According to the standard formulation of the process of Christian perfection, going back to Evagrius Ponticus (345–399 AD) and Dionysius the Pseudo-Areopagite (late 5th to early 6th century), there are three stages: